teamradish/TRTwitchPlaysBot/Wiki/FAQ.md

 ## How do I press "a" and "b" at the same time?
 I need to do special combos!
 Again, see the [syntax walkthrough](./Syntax-Walkthrough.md) :)

+## When I type "a a", it holds "a" instead of pressing it twice!
+What gives?
+This is intentional.
+When TRBot processes the input sequence, it does so without any delay in between.
+What you're seeing here is TRBot releasing the first "a" then pressing the second **immediately** after in the same code block.

+If you want TRBot to automatically insert artificial delays between your inputs, grant yourself the [usermidinputdelay](./Permission-Documentation.md#usermidinputdelay) ability and set the integer value to the desired delay, in milliseconds.
+You can do so using the [`UpdateUserAbilityCommand`](../TRBot/TRBot.Commands/Commands/UpdateUserAbilityCommand.cs) (default: "!toggleability"):

+- "!toggleability myusername usermidinputdelay true null 50 null" - Will add a 50 millisecond delay between non-blank inputs.

+You can remove the delay by changing the "true" argument to "false" to disable the ability.

 ## Help!
 I was modifying the database manually, and now my bot froze!
 Make sure you write or revert your changes to the database.